giacomofrigo/ipfs-contributors-finder/README.md

 ## Implementation
 This application is a web application.
-It is implemented using Python Flask microframework as backend and a simple Bootstrap based single HTML page as frontend.
+It is implemented using Python Flask microframework and a simple Bootstrap based HTML page as user interface.

 Under the hood the Go implementation of IPFS is used.
+IPFS provides an easy-to-use Command Line Interface and a HTTP REST API interface.
+This application exploits both of these interfaces to interact with the IPFS node.

-IPFS provides a nice Command Line Interface The user interface uses JavaScript in order to be responsive and interact with Flask backend.
+The user interface uses JavaScript in order to be responsive and interact with Flask backend.
 The user interface uses HighCharts (https://www.highcharts.com/) and DataTables (https://datatables.net/) libraries to create awesome interfaces.